-School recognise Child Sexual Exploitation (CSE) can happen in person or online.
-An abuser will gain a child's trust or control them through violence or blackmail before moving onto sexually abusing them.
-This can happen in a short period of time.
-An abuser may groom a young person by giving gifts, drugs, money, status and affection.
-This is usually exchange for the young person performing sexual activities.
 Key to identifying potential CSE is a change in behaviour, having money or items they cannot or will not explain, alcohol or drug misuse, sexually transmitted infections, being secretive.
+Indicators of CSE can also be children who have older boyfriends or girlfriends and children who suffer from sexually transmitted infections or become pregnant.
 School will consider whether a referral should be submitted to NYCC Children & Families Service and whether information should be passed onto North Yorkshire Police.
-Guidance on Child Sexual Exploitation is available here.
+NYSCP Guidance on Child Sexual Exploitation is available here.

-Criminal Exploitation:
+Child Criminal Exploitation (CCE):